-Through intercultural interaction, students gain the training necessary to develop the awareness, bearing, and competence of an individual having the following capabilities.
+Through intercultural interaction, students cultivate awareness, attitudes, and competence related to the following capabilities.

 (a) Broadened perspective

 A broader perspective and open-mindedness allow students to perceive new values and to understand the significance of worldwide problems and the impact they have on their own lives.